 He has also taught public diplomacy at American University's School of International Service and lectured at the Department of State's Foreign Service Institute, the University of Pennsylvania's Annenberg School for Communication, Harvard University's John F. Kennedy School of Government, the National Defense Intelligence College, and the National Defense University's Information Management Resources College and Industrial College of the Armed Forces.

 He is a recipient of the Department of State's Superior Honor Award and was an American Political Science Association Congressional Fellow.

-Gregory compiles Diplomacy's Public Dimension: Books, Articles, and Websites, a periodic list of reference materials for teachers and students on public diplomacy and related topics.
-A complete archive is maintained at GW's Institute for Public Diplomacy and Global Communication website.
-He is also an adjunct professor at Georgetown University.
+Gregory compiles Diplomacy's Public Dimension: Books, Articles, and Websites, a periodic list of reference materials for teachers and students on public diplomacy and related topics on the Institute for Public Diplomacy and global Communication website.

-Gregory’s current research is on the roles of diplomats, embassies, and foreign ministries in whole of government diplomacy, and whether public diplomacy should be treated as a subset of diplomatic practice.
-He is writing a book on boundaries, beginnings, and patterns in US public diplomacy.
+Gregory’s current research is on the roles of diplomats, embassies and foreign ministries in the whole of government diplomacy, and why public diplomacy is no longer a subset of diplomatic practice.
+He is writing a book on beginnings, patterns, and boundaries in U.S. public diplomacy.

 M.A., International Relations, American University, 1967

 B.A., History, Barrington College, 1963

 " Entrevista con Bruce Gregory, Profesor Adjunto en la George Washington University's Institute for Public Diplomacy & Global Communication y en la Georgetown University's Master of Communication Program," El Molinillo, March 2013, 16-21.
 Interview and translation: Teresa La Porte and Joyce Baptista, Universidad de Navarra.